 - Please keep in mind that the reminders from 2011 are still applicable and may be found below.
 Everyone is still required to ensure their devices are appropriately secured and to update your information as you add or discard devices.

 Yale University is committed to providing the highest quality health care, which includes respecting the right of patients and clinical research subjects to maintain the privacy and security of their health information.
 The standards for protecting health information are described in the federal law known as the Health Insurance Portability and Accountability Act (HIPAA).
 HIPAA and Yale’s HIPAA policies apply to individually identifiable information on past, present or future health care or payment for health care, which HIPAA calls “Protected Health Information” or “PHI.”
 PHI stored electronically is called “ePHI.”

 Yale’s policies are designed to ensure the appropriate privacy and security of all PHI across the University, in compliance with the law.
-Yale’s HIPAA policies apply to all faculty, staff, trainees, students and others in Yale’s HIPAA Covered Components: the Schools of Medicine (excluding the School of Public Health, the Animal Resources Center, and the basic science departments: Cell Biology, Cellular and Molecular Physiology, Comparative Medicine, History of Medicine, Immunobiology, Microbial Pathogenesis, Molecular Biophysics & Biochemistry, Neurobiology, and Pharmacology) and Nursing, Yale Health, Department of Psychology clinics and the Group Health Plan Component.
+Yale’s HIPAA policies apply to all faculty, staff, trainees, students and others in Yale’s HIPAA Covered Components: the Schools of Medicine (excluding the School of Public Health, the Animal Resources Center, and the basic science departments: Cell Biology, Cellular and Molecular Physiology, Comparative Medicine, History of Medicine, Immunobiology, Microbial Pathogenesis, Molecular Biophysics & Biochemistry, Neurobiology, Neuroscience, Pharmacology and WM Keck Biotechnology Resources Laboratory), Yale School of Nursing, Yale Health, Department of Psychology clinics and the Group Health Plan Component.

 All faculty, staff, trainees, students and others in Yale’s HIPAA Covered Components must comply with Yale University’s Compliance Requirements.